The Best Time Blocking Apps in 2026: 9 Tools Compared

 Calendars: Apple Calendar, Google Calendar (import).

-8. Routine — users who want a clean, fast, calendar-first daily planner with a generous free
+8. Routine — best free calendar-first daily planner

 routine-app